SamWheelerDev/Momentum/memory-bank/systemPatterns.md

-# Home Chef Hero - System Patterns
+# Chefy - System Patterns

 ## System Architecture

-Home Chef Hero follows a modern client-server architecture with a clear separation of concerns:
+Chefy follows a modern client-server architecture with a clear separation of concerns:

 ```mermaid
 flowchart TD